 Herbs for high blood pressure

 Several herbs for high blood pressure are used synergistically.
 David Hoffman (Medical Herbalism, 304) recommends Hawthorn (Crataegus spp.), Linden (Tilia platyphyllod), Yarrow (Achillea millefolium), Cramp bark or High Bush Cranberry (Vibernum opulus, aka V. tilobum), and Valerian (Valeriana officinalis).
-Herbs for high blood pressure need to provide not just the lowering of the blood pressure, but also a tonic to the heart, a diuretic, an antispasmodic, a vascular tonic, and a relaxant.
+Herbs for lowering high blood pressure need to provide not just the lowering of the blood pressure, but also a tonic to the heart, a diuretic, an antispasmodic, a vascular tonic, and a relaxant.

 Hawthorn is a hardy, shrubby tree that grows in damp places on the edges of streams and meadows.
 It prefers low to middle elevations.
 We are at 2,700 feet and are in zone 3.
 We had to protect the bark from my female llamas because they like to nibble at it in early summer, when they are close to birth.
 The inner bark of hawthorn can be used in place of the commercial cramp bark, another Viburnum species.
 Hawthorn reduces spasms – both uterine and heart.